G4-3 Name of the organization.

 G4-13 Significant changes during the reporting period regarding size, structure, or ownership.

-Changes during the 2017 reporting year are identified in the 2017 Annual Report; pages 5-6 describes changes to the Board and Management.
+Changes during the 2018 reporting year are identified in the 2018 Annual Report; page 6 describes changes to the senior management.

 G4-14 Whether and how the precautionary approach or principle is addressed by the organization